Leafwing-Studios/Emergence/design/src/water.md

   - solution and evaporation of solids
   - to create mud
   - cooking
+  - washing and purification
+  - fertilized water distributed via irrigation
-  - circular processing?
+  - circular processing is a key element
 - be a useful trigger for conditional effects that players can use to respond to changes
   - seeds that only germinate in water / plants that only become non-dormant when wet
   - goods that begin to float and move when submerged
   - specialized storage that allows stored goods to float when submerged
 - be fairly expensive to transport from place to place (to preserve spatial variability)
+  - canals are the main exception to this - they require significant investment though
-- be fairly expensive to store for long periods of time (to preserve temporal variability)
+- be somewhat expensive to store for long periods of time (to preserve temporal variability)
 - flow downriver even over shallow gradients
   - this creates much more natural river designs
   - implies continuous water height
+- flow relatively quickly
+- be required by plants to grow
+  - roots are the primary mechanism of gathering water
+  - not all plants require the same type of water
+  - manually watering also works though
+- flow through canals and other player-made paths

 Water should not: